Here are some tips to make the best choice for a roofing contractor and your new roof.

-Hire documented roofing professionals - When you hire the undocumented, the unlicensed and the uninsured you may be saving money now but you pay for it in other ways.
+Hire documented roofing professionals - When you hire the unlicensed and the uninsured you may be saving money now but you pay for it in other ways.
 Higher taxes and insurance.
 Do the right thing.
 They also are unfair competition for licensed contractors who operate with bonds, insurance and other responsible business practices.
 You will have no recourse if the installation is inferior and the roof fails.
 Know what you are buying and who you are buying it from.

 Set strong expectations - Make sure your expectations are put in writing and make sure you understand your contract.
 Be wary of large down payments and don't let payments get ahead of the work.
 You are making a substantial risk with your money and your new roof.

 Your home deserves the best - This kind of project deserves a quality job.
 Your roof protects the structure of your home, all of your possessions and your family.
 You could get kitchen cabinets on sale but there should be no cutting corners in roofing.
 Value is good, cheap is bad.

 A few final things to remember: